-- Rangiora remains the District's largest town - 30,000 estimated population (2048) - 12,025 estimated households - 5,025 new households in Rangiora - Continues to accommodate one third of the District's residential growth - 167 estimated annual building consents for new dwellings for the next 30 years - 423 hectares of additional feasible residential land required by 2048 (this includes capacity in remaining stages of existing residential developments as well as new green field areas inside and outside of the Infrastructure Boundary) - Future residential growth directions proposed to the east (predominantly) and west of the current town - Opportunities for intensification/regeneration to be identified - New growth directions take into account areas of unacceptable natural hazard risk and areas of significant environmental and cultural values - 6 hectares of additional feasible retail/commercial land (Business 1 Zone) required by 2048 - Regeneration opportunities currently provided in areas of residential and light industrial use within existing Business 1 Zone - In the longer term, further expansion of Business 1 Zone and large format retailing proposed for east/ northeast of the town centre in existing Business 2 (Industrial) Zone - 60% of retail activity in the District continues to occur in Rangiora - Office activity continues to be dominated by Council and professional businesses that serve the local community - Rangiora Town Centre Strategy Review to commence in 2018/19 - Between 17 to 33 hectares of additional feasible industrial land required in the District.
-Some of this land could be located in the Southbrook Area - New growth areas to connect into existing sewage and water networks - Stormwater levels of service designed to meet increased performance requirements - The needs for community facilities such as town hall, libraries, meeting spaces, pools, parks and sports fields of a growing Rangiora and District-wide population continue to be met - The completion of a number of Council's local roading projects including walking and cycling - Protection of strategic corridors - Improved public transport services within Rangiora and to other towns within Waimakariri and Christchurch City to meet population demand
+- Rangiora remains the District's largest town - 30,000 estimated population (2048) - 12,025 estimated households - 5,025 new households in Rangiora - Continues to accommodate one third of the District's residential growth - 167 estimated annual building consents for new dwellings for the next 30 years - 423 hectares of additional feasible residential land required by 2048 (this includes capacity in remaining stages of existing residential developments as well as new greenfield areas inside and outside of the Infrastructure Boundary) - Future residential growth directions proposed to the east (predominantly) and west of the current town - Opportunities for intensification/regeneration to be identified - New growth directions take into account areas of unacceptable natural hazard risk and areas of significant environmental and cultural values - Up to 6-9 hectares of additional feasible retail/commercial land (Business 1 Zone) required by 2048 - Regeneration opportunities currently provided in areas of residential and light industrial use within existing Business 1 Zone - In the longer term, further expansion of Business 1 Zone and large format retailing proposed for east/ north east of the town centre in existing Business 2 (Industrial) Zone - 60% of retail activity in the District continues to occur in Rangiora - · Office activity continues to be dominated by Council and professional businesses that serve the local community - Ongoing monitoring and review of uptake in existing industrial zoned land will be required to consider how land supply is meeting demand.
+Potentially in the longer term, if monitoring uptake of industrial land signals the need, additional feasible industrial land could be located in the Southbrook area as shown on the map.
+Further consultation with landowners would be required. - New growth areas to connect into existing sewer and water networks - Stormwater Levels of Service designed to meet increased performance requirements - The needs for community facilities such as town hall, libraries, meeting spaces, pools, parks and sports fields of a growing Rangiora and District-wide population continue to be met - The completion of a number of the Council's local roading projects including walking and cycling - Protection of strategic corridors - Improved public transport services within Rangiora and to other towns within Waimakariri and Christchurch City to meet population demand - Existing strategic infrastructure is considered